erincorbett88/Notes/Spring/SpringBootBasics.md

 Note: run "mvn flyway:migrate" to run the migrations.
 This will create a new table in the database called "flyway_schema_history" that keeps track of which migrations have been run.
 That, or go to the maven window on the right side.

 ### Domain Model
-- Defining entities
-- Simplify entities with Lombok
-- Define relationships between entities
-- JPA Buddy
-- Model-first approach

-### Defining Entities
-**Entites** are classes that represent a table in our database.
+**Defining Entities**: **_Entites_** are classes that represent a table in our database.
 Every instance of the class represents a row in the database.
 This allows us to work with data without writing raw SQL statements for every update.

 JPA = "Jakarta Persistence API" (formerly Java Persistence API).
 It is a specification for mapping Java objects to database tables.
 JPA is an interface that allows us to work with data in a more object-oriented way.
 It is not a database itself, but rather a set of rules and guidelines for how to interact with a database.